LoneSalmon/Active-Directory/README.md

   <em>This will lead us to the next section.</em>
 </p>

-- Note that if you reached this point and hit "Close" instead of "Promote this server to a domain controller" then there's no need to panic and follow these steps:  <br>
+- Note that if you reach this point and hit "Close" instead of "Promote this server to a domain controller", then there's no need to panic and follow these steps:  <br>
   * On the top right of the Server Manager UI, you will see a flag with ⚠️ on it.  <br>
-  * When clicking on it, you will see the tasks that need to be completed, among them is Promoting the server.  <br>
+  * When clicking on it, you will see the tasks that must be completed.
+Among them is Promoting the server.  <br>
   * You can click on the task to resume the configuration.  <br>

   <p align="center">